-Gyrodyne Company of America Inc. owns, leases and manages diverse commercial properties.
+Gyrodyne, LLC. owns, leases and manages diverse commercial properties.
 The firm is distinguished by its service-oriented philosophy toward property ownership and management.
 Gyrodyne has grown from a largely Long Island player during the past into a diversified East Coast presence with an emphasis on medical office product.

 Incorporated in 1946, Gyrodyne for its first 25 years was engaged in design, testing, development, and production of coaxial helicopters primarily for the US Navy.
 In 1975, no longer in the helicopter manufacturing business, Gyrodyne began converting its St. James, N.Y., facilities for industrial rental usage and established its rental property operation.